entando/entando-docs/vuepress/docs/next/tutorials/create/ms/add-access-controls.md

 1. Restart the microservice.
 By default, this includes rebuilding any changed source files.
 2. Return to the MFE and try deleting one of the Conferences in the list
-3. Verify that attempting to delete a conference via the UI generates a `403 error` in the browser console.
+3. Verify that attempting to delete a Conference via the UI generates a `403 error` in the browser console.
 There should be an error in the service logs similar to the following:
 ```
 WARN 3208 --- [  XNIO-1 task-3] o.z.problem.spring.common.AdviceTraits   : Forbidden: Access is denied
 ```